 40.3.8.2.1.5.1 General

-The U-SIG field carries information necessary to interpret AMP PPDUs.
+The U-SIG field carries information necessary to interpret AMP DL PPDUs.
 The integer fields of the U-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

 40.3.8.2.1.5.2 Content

 The U-SIG field in the AMP preamble is designed for backward and forward compatibility.
 It includes 5 version independent fields (i.e., PHY Version Identifier, Bandwidth, UL/DL, BSS Color, and TXOP) in the beginning and CRC and Tail fields at the end, where each of these fields has consistency in location, bitwidth and interpretation across multiple IEEE 802.11 PHY clauses that are defined for 2.4 GHz, 5 GHz, and 6 GHz spectrum starting from Clause 36 (Extremely high throughput (EHT) PHY specification).
-In addition, the U-SIG field in the AMP DL PPDU preamble only apply in 2.4GHz using 20MHz.
+In addition, the U-SIG field in the AMP DL PPDU preamble only applies in 2.4GHz using 20MHz.

 The length of the U-SIG field for an AMP DL PPDU is two OFDM symbols.

 An AMP DL PPDU in 2.4 GHz is identified in the U-SIG field via PHY Version Identifier sets to 0, and TBD bit(s) or subfield(s) sets to a validate state.
-AMP non-AP STA is not required to decode the U-SIG contents.
+AMP non-AP STAs are not required to decode the U-SIG contents.

 Similar to its counterparts of the U-SIG in a EHT preamble, reserved fields in the AMP DL PPDU preamble or reserved values of the fields in the AMP DL PPDU preamble are divided into two categories: Validate and Disregard.
 For further details on the definition of these two categories, refer to 36.3.12.7.2 (Content).